mbuchichio/Basic--/README.md

 ## Current status

 - Runtime layer bootstrap covering `basicpp::core`, `basicpp::command`, `basicpp::state`, `basicpp::history`, and `basicpp::testing`.
-- Minimal self-test harness with smoke tests to keep behaviour stable while the language front-end evolves.
+- Minimal self-test harness (see `tests/`) plus CLI integration coverage to keep behaviour stable while the language front-end evolves.
-- CLI `bppc` accepts `transpile <file.bpp>` and currently parses the module header, imports, constants, state machines, command blocks, and function blocks (pass `--tokens` to dump lexer output for debugging).
+- CLI `bppc` accepts `transpile <file.bpp>` and parses module headers, imports, constants, state machines, command blocks, and function blocks.
+It now writes the generated `.cpp` beside the input (override with `--out`) and can dump the lexer stream via `--tokens` for debugging.
 - GitHub Actions runs `cmake` + `ctest` on Ubuntu and Windows for every push and pull request.

 Work in progress:

-1. Parser and AST for `.bpp` syntax.
-2. Code generator that lowers AST nodes into the runtime primitives.
+1. Lower command/function bodies to real runtime-backed C++ instead of stubbed TODOs.
-3. CLI transpiler pipeline (bpp -> C++ -> chosen compiler -> binary/Wasm).
+2. Flesh out the CLI “build” pipeline (bpp -> C++ -> compiler) and multi-file support.
-4. Standalone build tooling so users can produce `.exe`/`.dll` artefacts without touching raw C++ toolchains manually.
+3. Package the runtime + CLI so downstream projects can depend on Basic++ without cloning this repository.

 ## Building the runtime tests